This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 - Snacks- fruit strips, fruit in a cup and crackers.
 I pack snacks that have a long expiration date and that the girls love.

 - Portable lights- This is the most important part of my kit.
 I have 3 different types of lights.
 A headlamp, lantern and work light.
 These are what I use to set up the girls favorite part of the kit!

 The little one loves this game and doesn’t even realize that there is an emergency going on around us!
-We call it “finding light”.
-First thing we do is set up the headlamp and give her a lollipop.
+We call it “finding the light”.
+The first thing we do is set up the headlamp and give her a lollipop.
 This keeps her busy for awhile enjoying the treat and making funny shapes with the headlamp.
 She loves that whichever direction she turns her head the light follows.
 You should see her dance with it on!

-Next she goes searching throughout the house looking for the rest of the “light”.
+Next, she goes searching throughout the house looking for the rest of the “light”.

 We explore while looking for them and she leads the way with her headlamp.
-Before she sets off on this adventure Pete and I, or the older girls set all the lights up in different places throughout the house so that they are all ready for her to discover!
+Before she sets off on this adventure Pete and I or the older girls set all the lights up in different places throughout the house so that they are all ready for her to discover!
 It’s fun for the whole family!

 As she finds the lights she gets to turn them on and she gets so excited as she finds them.
 After they are all on she gets to choose which ones she wants to have with her… and sometimes she wants them all.
 Little ones change their minds all the time and find comfort in different things.
-Sometimes she want to just wear the headlamp, and sometimes she feels safer with that and the lantern so it’s a great idea to have lot’s of choices!
+Sometimes she wants to just wear the headlamp, and sometimes she feels safer with that and the lantern so it’s a great idea to have lots of choices!